N3ROO/Daily-Wallhaven-Wallpaper/README.md

 Configuration file
 =======

-Instead of writing arguments every time you run the script, you can also use configuration file which should be located at ```~/.config/change_wallpaper_reddit.rc```.
+Instead of writing arguments every time you run the script, you can also use configuration file which should be located at ```~/.config/change_wallpaper_haven.rc```.

 Example of configuration file:

 ```
-subreddit=art
 time=day
 ```